eliasbaumann/AI_Climate_Seq2SeqConvLSTM/README.md

 # AI_Climate_Seq2SeqConvLSTM
-Submission for the AI for Climate Hackathon on the Snow Challenge
+Winning submission for the AI for Climate Hackathon on the Snow Challenge

 Sequence to Sequence convolutional LSTM to forecast multiple steps (13) ahead.